Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 2. `quoteExactInput` - given the amount you want to swap, produces a quote for the amount out for a swap over multiple pools
 3. `quoteExactOutputSingle` - given the amount you want to get out, produces a quote for the amount in for a swap over a single pool
 4. `quoteExactOutput`  - given the amount you want to get out, produces a quote for the amount in for a swap over multiple pools

-## Output

-After clicking on the **Quote** button, the output should be available on the running web application.